-- Thyme, rosemary, and garlic for the sous vide bath
+- 2 sprigs Herbs Fresh: Thyme, rosemary, and garlic For the sous vide bath

 - Set the Anova cooker for 24 hours at 131°F. This recipe is set for a tender texture and a MEDIUM-RARE cook (130°-135°F).
 If you like your meat rare/medium, adjust the target temperature as well to taste: Rare: 120 to 125 degrees F Medium: 140 to 145 degrees F If you like your meat more firm, I recommend lowering the cooking time to a minimum of 12 hours.

-- Cut the roast lengthwise into three equal pieces of steak.
+- Cut the roast lengthwise into three or 4 equal pieces of steak.

-- Take each steak and roll it up like a jelly-roll, then secure the shape with a metal skewer so that all pieces stay in place.
+- Roll them up like a jelly-roll, then secure the shape with a metal skewer so that all pieces stay in place.

 - Remove the meat from the grill and place on a cutting board.

 - Slice picanha steaks and serve.